logaretm/vee-validate/docs/content/guide/composition-api.md

 - `useValidateField` Returns a function that validates a specific field
 - `useValidateForm` Returns a function that validates the entire form
 - `useResetForm` Resets the form to its initial state
+- `useSubmitForm` Creates a submission function that validates and submits the form (even if no `form` element is involved)
 - `useIsSubmitting` If the form is currently submitting
 - `useSubmitCount` The number of times the user attempted to submit the form
 - `useFieldValue` Returns a specific fields' current value